-The employer is a private non-profit social service agency in Dubuque, Iowa.
-The employer has several different programs providing services to adults and children, including counseling, foster care, adoption, and residential facilities for adults and children with mental and emotional problems.
-One component of the employer's services is a kindergarten through 12th grade (K-12) school located on the grounds of its organization's campus in Dubuque, Iowa (called the on-campus school), and satellite classrooms in other communities in northeastern Iowa.
+The employer is a private, non-profit social service agency in Dubuque, Iowa.
+It has several different programs providing services to adults and children including counseling, foster care, adoption, and residential facilities for adults and children with mental and emotional problems.
+One component of the employer's services is a school located on the grounds of its organization's campus in Dubuque, Iowa (called the on-campus school), and satellite classrooms in other communities in northeastern Iowa.
 The school and classrooms are for students with behavioral problems that prevent them from being successful in a traditional classroom.
-About 20 percent of the personnel and 20 percent of the budget of the employer are devoted to the educational program operated by the employer.
+About 20 percent of the personnel and 20 percent of the employer are devoted to the educational program operated by the employer.

 Students who participate in the on-campus school are either students who have been placed in the employer's residential facilities or students who have been transferred from their home school to the on-campus school because of behavioral problems.
 Students in the satellite classrooms are students who have been transferred from their home school to the satellite classroom because of behavioral problems.
-The Dubuque School District and the employer have entered into what is termed a 28E Agreement, with the employer providing educational services and the Dubuque School District providing funding, administrative services, and educational accountability for the program.
-The employer's on-campus school is not accredited as a school by the Department of Education or any other government agency.
-The employer develops the curriculum in consultation with the Dubuque School District.
-Teachers are required to have college degrees and teaching certificates to teach for the employer.
-Teacher associates are not required to have any certification and the education required is a high school diploma.
+The Dubuque School District and the employer have entered into what is termed a 28E Agreement with the employer providing educational services in accordance with the rules of the Iowa Department of Education and the Dubuque School District providing funding for the program.

 Under the 28E Agreement, the employer is reimbursed by the Dubuque School District for the educational services it provides to students from the Dubuque School District.
-The students remain registered with the Dubuque School District and the credits earned are with the Dubuque School District.
-For students in the on-campus school or satellite classrooms who are not residents of the Dubuque School District, the financial arrangement is that the Dubuque School District reimburses the employer for education services provided to these students and then bills the home school district.
-Nonresident students remain registered with their home school district and earn credits in their home school district.
+The Dubuque School District provides third-party billing services for out-of-district students who receive services from the employer.
+District students remain registered with the Dubuque School District and the credits earned are with the Dubuque School District.
+Out-of-district students remain registered with their home school district and earn credits in their home school district.
 For example, a student who successfully completes the 12th grade in the employer's on-campus school who is from Cedar Rapids will receive his diploma from his home school in Cedar Rapids.